pcdavies/DockerBasics/workshops/docker/READMELinux.md

 - You will need to obtain a Docker Hub account at: [Docker Hub](https://hub.docker.com/)
 - You have two options for configuring your workshop client environment:
      - ***Option 1:*** You can install Virtual Box and download and run a pre-configured **Virtual Box Image**.
      - ***Option 2:*** You can **install and configure** Docker on your laptop.
+Navigate to [Docker Downloads](http://docker.com) and select `downloads`.
 Installation will be OS specific.
 For Windows OR Mac the documentation assumes a "Docker Toolbox" installation (although you could also use the "Docker for Windows - Hyper-V" installation which requires specific levels of the Windows OS).
 Linux installs; depending on your flavor of Linux can be installed via "yum" or "apt-get".
 There are many references on the web for installing docker on your specific version of Linux.
 Please refer to one of the the Student Guides below.

 - **Virtual Box set up and generic Docker installation is documented** in the [Student Guide](StudentGuide.md).